-- protein purification
+- Help with protein purification (BRC 406)

-- Dynamic light scattering data collection and analysis.
+- Dynamic light scattering data collection and analysis

-- Optimization of Cryo protection solution.
+- Optimization of cryo protectant solutions

-- X-ray data collection, processing and evaluation.
+- On-site X-ray data collection, processing and evaluation

-- Structure determination, structure refinement, structure analysis.
+- Structure determination, structure refinement, structure analysis

-- Design of mutant proteins based on structural information.
+- Design of mutant proteins based on structural information

 - Preparation of figures for grant applications and publication.

-Simon Terzyan PhD – Staff Scientist (BRC 406)
+Simon Terzyan, PhD – Staff Scientist (BRC 472)